Modified DK21AU04.as with ICX618ALA-E ccd

 Even at 10 second exposures more than half of the images have to be discarded due to blurry stars or star trails.
 My solution to this problem is to shoot as many images as possible, and manually select the best of them when imaging is done.
 In my case shorter exposure times also mean sharper images, and if I can get enough light in 5 seconds, then it's usually better to shoot 100 x 5 second images instead of 50 x 10 second images.

 Some small modifications have been made to this telescope.
 A new basic crayford focuser and a home-made electric focusser has been installed to make fine focussing much easier.
-Being able to look at the laptop screen and get instant results of the focusing process saves a lot of time.
-The mount, focuser and aircooling of the webcams all run on an old computer power supply - the entire setup is not very portable anyways.
+I found this to be crucial especially for planetary imaging.
+Being able to look at the laptop screen and get instant results of the focusing process saves a lot of time and is also much more accurate.
+The mount, focuser and aircooling of the webcams all run on an old computer power supply.
+The entire setup is not very portable, but I can set it up in about 10 minutes time.

-Because of the fast focal ratio of the telescope I usually use a 5x Powermate for planetary imaging to get up to about F/36.
-The powermate operates at about 7.8x because of the long distance between the ccd and the powermate (there is a filterwheel in between).
-Collimation is very critical at these magnifications, and I use a barlowed (2x) laser collimator to align the optics before every imaging session.
+Because of the fast focal ratio of the telescope I usually use a 5x Powermate for planetary imaging to get up to about F/32.
+The powermate operates at about 7.2x because of the long distance between the ccd and the powermate (there is a filterwheel in between).
+Collimation is important (especially for such a fast telescope, F/4.5), and I use a barlowed (2x) laser collimator to align the optics before every imaging session, and sometimes in between the imaging sessions.

 The image above shows a, more or less, typical imaging session.
 Here I'm trying to get some descent images of Venus (I failed...).
 Usually the telescope is located on the other side of the house where I placed several large and heavy square tiles with markings on them to get a fast polar alignment.

-Recently I also have another set of marked tiles providing me with a better view of the area around Polaris.
-I just discovered the enormous advantages of imaging in this area; tracking becomes less of a problem (altough polar alignment has to be really good!), so I can up my exposure times, but still not higher than 15 seconds.
+Some time ago I got another set of marked tiles providing me with a better view of the area around Polaris.
+I just discovered the enormous advantages of imaging in this area: tracking becomes less of a problem (altough polar alignment has to be really good!), so I can up my exposure times, but still not higher than 15 seconds.
 And/or I can keep about 90% of my light-frames at 70 degrees decilnation instead of only 20% when imaging at 0 degrees declination!

 The webcam is air-cooled and modified for long exposure.